arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ### Privacy Review

 Before any data is archived in Arcus, it is thoroughly reviewed by an Arcus Privacy Analyst to identify potential privacy and regulatory issues.
 The Privacy Analyst will review the IRB protocol, all consent agreements and data, to determine if it can be shared, how publicly it can be shared, and any restrictions on reuse.
 If the IRB needs to be amended to allow or clarify data reuse, the Privacy Analyst will consult on completing the amendment, including an extensive set of templated language that expedites this process.
 Arcus can accept a full range of Data Contributions, from those that are completely de-identified to those that are fully identified and including ones that must remain coded.
 For coded data sets, Arcus offers honest broker services so that data retains its linkages without violating the privacy concerns of patients and researchers.
-If sharing publicly through CHOP Dataverse, we will need either a deidentified dataset or a listing of all possible identifiers in the datssets, so they can be removed before sharing.
+If sharing publicly through CHOP Dataverse, we will need either a deidentified dataset or a listing of all possible identifiers in the datasets, so they can be removed before sharing.

 Based on the privacy review, a Data Contribution Agreement will be created that will be signed by the Principal Investigator.
 The Data Contribution Agreement is an agreement between the Data Contributor and Arcus that outlines a Contributor’s role in contributing archival data to Arcus and allowing for the sharing and use of such archival data.